JardaMartan/mobile_box/README.md

 # Cisco router and codec integration
 This is an example of integration between IOS-XE router (tested on IR1101) and Cisco video codec (RoomKit mini).
+The goal was to create a proof of concept and to learn and test the websocket and Restconf communication.
-It was built for a ruggedized mobile video unit and provides router monitoring and control user interface on the Touch10 of the video codec.
+The example was built for a ruggedized mobile video unit and provides router monitoring and control user interface on the Touch10 of the video codec.
 This way the user of the video device can for example check the connection quality or switch from one type of connection to another.
 The example implements following features:
 * color change of the panel button
 * show command buttons for the HW/SW version and IP routing table
-* periodical update of router CPU and memory utilization
+* periodic update of router CPU and memory utilization

 Following technologies / techniques are used:
 * [websocket](https://www.cisco.com/c/dam/en/us/td/docs/telepresence/endpoint/api/collaboration-endpoint-software-api-transport.pdf) for two-way communication with the codec API.
 It provides real-time, easy-to use interface.